chinapedia/wikipedia.abstract.en/Page/Kepler's_laws_of_planetary_motion.md

 In astronomy, KEPLER'S LAWS OF PLANETARY MOTION are three scientific laws describing the motion of planets around the Sun.

-Figure 1: Illustration of Kepler's three laws with two planetary orbits.

 1. The orbit of a planet is an ellipse with the Sun at one of the two foci.
 2. A line segment joining a planet and the Sun sweeps out equal areas during equal intervals of time.[1]
 3. The square of the orbital period of a planet is directly proportional to the cube of the semi-major axis of its orbit.